SuddenGunter/rpi-hosted/v3/readme.md

 # V3

 V3 is organized by docker network.
+Deployment is done using [go-task](https://github.com/go-task/task)

+## infra

+Infra handles reverse-proxy, metrics collection etc.

 ## iot

-IoT is a network for mqtt, zigbee2mqtt and smart home automations
+IoT is a network for mqtt, zigbee2mqtt and smart home automations.

+To deploy use `task deploy:infra`

 ### mqtt

 MQTT directory deploys zigbee2mqtt and eclipse mosquitto.

 My setup is for connbee II, which is usually being mounted on the host system as `/dev/ttyACM0`.
-If you use another zigbee donngle, you might need to update `z2m_noakri.yaml` to use your device.
+If you use another zigbee donngle, you might need to update `mqtt/zigbee2mqtt/configuration.yaml` and `docker-compose.yaml` to use your device.

 What do you need to change for your deployment: